DravenusRex/stalker-gamma-linux-guide/README.md

 - ReShade.ini
 - ReShade.log

-By now, you will in theory have a fully playable (though likely imperfect) S.T.A.L.K.E.R. - G.A.M.M.A. experience on Linux.
+By now, you will should have a fully playable (though likely imperfect) S.T.A.L.K.E.R. - G.A.M.M.A. experience on Linux.

 Thanks:<br />no.#3094 (LafreSita) - Groundwork for the wineprefix.<br />yeyande#9033 (yeyande) - Unintentionally helping me find the cause of the key repeat stutter.